ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### 4. INDUCEMENTS

 ~~Ahead of any league fixture, play-off season game or cross division friendly, each team can spend gold pieces from their Treasury, from Petty Cash (see below) or from both, to purchase any Inducements available to them.
 These are then recorded on the team's Game Record sheet.~~

 <span style="color: darkmagenta">Ahead of any league fixture, play-off game, or friendly, teams may get the opportunity to spend gold pieces from their Treasury or Petty Cash (or both) to purchase Inducements.
 If one team has a lower CTV (including the value of any Journeymen players) then it will be given 'petty cash' to spend on Inducements.
-To work out how much petty cash a team will receive, follow the steps below in order:</span>
+To work out how much petty cash a team will receive, follow the steps below in order:

-* <span style="color: darkmagenta">The team with the higher CTV gets the opportunity to spend any gold pieces from their Treasury to purchase any Inducements.</span>
+* <span style="color: darkmagenta">The team with the higher CTV gets the opportunity to spend any gold pieces from their Treasury to purchase any Inducements.
-* <span style="color: darkmagenta">The team with the lower CTV then gets an amount of petty cash equal to the difference in CTV between the two teams, plus an amount equal to the amount of gold the other team spent from its Treasury.</span>
+* <span style="color: darkmagenta">The team with the lower CTV then gets an amount of petty cash equal to the difference in CTV between the two teams, plus an amount equal to the amount of gold the other team spent from its Treasury.
 * <span style="color: darkmagenta">The team with the lower CTV can then spend this petty cash on Inducements, though any petty cash not spent is lost.
-They may not spend gold pieces from their Treasury.</span>
+They may not spend gold pieces from their Treasury.

 Note that, as described on page 102, Inducements are handled differently in exhibition play.

-### PETTY CASH
+#### PETTY CASH

 If one team has a lower CTV (including the value of any Journeymen players), it is given 'petty cash' to spend on Inducements.
 The amount of petty cash given is exactly equal to the difference in CTV between the two teams.

 Petty cash cannot be kept; it must be spent on Inducements for the game ahead.
 Any gold pieces not spent are lost.

-### TREASURY
+#### TREASURY

 Both teams are free to spend gold pieces from their Treasury to purchase Inducements.
 If one of the teams has been given petty cash, gold pieces from its Treasury can be added to this.
 Gold pieces spent in this way are immediately deducted from the Treasury.

-### COMMON INDUCEMENTS
+#### COMMON INDUCEMENTS

 The Inducements available are many and varied.
 Listed on page 89 are the 'common' Inducements, always available at the prices shown there.
 Certain teams will have access to Inducements unique to them and future supplements will detail those and more.

-### THE UNDERDOG
+#### THE UNDERDOG

 Once finished purchasing Inducements, you should recalculate your CTV.
 If at this point one team has a lower CTV, that team is referred to as the 'Underdog' and its coach may be eligible to appeal for 'divine intervention' by rolling on the Prayers to Nuffle table in Step 5.